Value-added tax (VAT)

 With regard to procedural aspects, the Master Customs Law establishes two modes of customs declaration: (i) the anticipated informative declaration, only applicable to imports, and (ii) the definitive declaration for customs regime, also known as the single customs declaration.
 In this regard, it establishes that entities with competence for the issuance of permits and licences are to issue the corresponding documents, at least 25 business days in advance to the arrival of the merchandise, in order for importers to register the advanced informative customs declaration.

-Additionally, an element has been created, named Authorised Economic Operator, who will be the company domiciled in the country, involved in the international logistic chain, which will serve as the substitute of simplified control procedures and customs clearance.
-With regard to the sanctioning system, pecuniary penalties applicable to transporters, porters, consolidating companies, and customs agents, as well as those applicable to infringements committed in the customs declaration of merchandise, have been increased.
+As part of the import process, the custom authorities may designate an Authorised Economic Operator, which will be the company domiciled in the country, involved in the international logistic chain, to serve as the substitute of simplified control procedures and customs clearance.

 Tax on alcohol and alcoholic beverages